fnogatz/tconsole/README.md

 ### renderer.headers

-tconsole will print by default print table headers only for array inputs.
+tconsole will print table headers by default only for array inputs.
 Use this boolean flag to set it explicitly.

 ## Further tools to work with `tconsole`